tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

 - After finding a suitable cash buyer, you must transfer the contract to them.
 This can be done by providing a non-refundable fee to your buyer.

-- A wholesale deal can be put together in many different ways, and the method you use will depend on the transaction, your state laws, and other circumstances.
-For this reason, I want to give you a thorough overview of the different strategies for putting together a wholesale deal.

 - The three most common wholesaling techniques are simultaneous closing, back-to-back closing, and double closing.
 The first involves closing the deal simultaneously with the buyer and the seller.
 The second involves closing the deal with the buyer after the seller.
 The third involves closing the deal with the seller after the buyer.

 - The two techniques involve physically going to another room at the title company (or attorney's office), and immediately selling the property to a buyer, often within just minutes.
 The difference between the two techniques lies in the way the deal is funded.

 - A simultaneous closing is when the end buyer uses their cash to fund both the purchase and the sale.
 In other words, the end buyer's cash will fund your purchase, and then that same cash will be used to pay you for the property.

 - The back-to-back closing is a method used by wholesalers to purchase a property.
 The funds are provided by the buyer, who uses them to buy the property and then sells it back to the wholesaler shortly after.
 The buyer then uses the funds to purchase another property.

 - The closing process involves the title company or attorney who closed the deal issuing a check for you, usually on the day of closing.
 You are not required to deposit this check into your bank account and can instead use it to continue growing your real estate investment business.